zj52024/Goose-Goose-Goose/README.md

 ## Known bug

 - When inject, the game crashed.
 Please wait for a moment and re-inject the dll.
 - After end the game or vote time, sometimes the game crashed.
-I don't know about this.
-If you know about this, please notice me.
+- Role returns is always 0

 ## Used tools